SC203 - 400, 800Gb/s and Beyond Optical Communications Systems: Design and Design Trade-offs

-The first part of this course provides an overview of the drivers and applications of 100Gb/s transmission systems in backbone, regional and metro networks.
-It describes the requirements and expectations service providers will have to cost, power consumption, footprint, reliability, optical performance, and interoperability.
-We present practical design issues of 100Gb/s line-cards, and we critically review the availability and performance of the key building blocks.
-In particular, we discuss the technologies needed to implement different modulation formats, and the corresponding trade-off between complexity/cost of line-card implementations and the achievable fiber transmission distance.
-We also look at future bitrates and technologies beyond 100Gb/s, including configurable flex-rate systems where transmission speeds and capacity can be optimized for a given fiber distance.
+The first part of this course provides an overview of the drivers and applications of 400Gb/s and beyond optical systems in data center and service provider networks.
+It describes the requirements and expectations network operators will have on cost, power consumption, footprint, reliability, optical performance, and interoperability.
+We present practical design issues of 400Gb/s systems in long-haul, metro and data center networks, and we critically review the availability and performance of the key building blocks.
+In particular, we discuss the technologies needed to implement different modulation formats, and the corresponding trade-off between complexity/cost of different implementations and the achievable fiber transmission distance.
+We also look at future bit rates and technologies beyond 400Gb/s, including super-channel, flex-rate, and highly parallel short reach systems.

 Short Course Benefits:

-• Understand key building blocks of coherent systems
+Understand key building blocks of coherent systems

-• Describe the availability and performance of 100Gb/s.
+Describe the availability and performance of 400Gb/s.

-• Discuss 100Gb/s transmission limitations
+Discuss 400Gb/s transmission limitations

-• Summarize 100Gb/s standards activities
+Summarize 400Gb/s standards activities